 How to Cook Ribs:

 Next, remove the membrane.
-Slide a knife under the pink film that is covering the bones and pull it off with your hands.
-It’s easy to remove, you can also ask the butcher to remove it for you.
+Slide a knife under the pink film attached to the bones and use your hands to pull it off.
+You can also ask the butcher to remove the membrane for you.

 St. Louis Style Spare Ribs